CRABAPPLES: A TREE FOR ALL SEASONS

 How many flowers/bouquets will one packet of seeds produce?

 Typically a packet includes between 25 and 100 seeds depending on the variety.
-You can find the approximate seeds per packet at the bottom of each product description if you’re curious.

 It’s impossible to predict exactly how many flowers you can get from each plant because there are so many factors at play, including weather, growing conditions, and the varieties’ growth habit.